s0lj4h/Cypher-OSINT/README.md

 # Cypher OSINT

-- OSINT (Open-Source Intelligence) is the practice of gathering and analyzing publicly available information to support investigations, security operations, and decision making.
-It draws from sources like websites, social media, public records, and satellite imagery to uncover actionable insights.
+- OSINT (Open-Source Intelligence) is the practice of gathering and analyzing publicly available information to support investigations, security operations, and decision making. from sources like websites, social media, public records, and satellite imagery.
 - BLOCKINT (Blockchain Intelligence) — Data about cryptocurrency transactions.
-COMINT (Communications Intelligence) — Data collected by intercepting signals exchanged between people.
+- COMINT (Communications Intelligence) — Data collected by intercepting signals exchanged between people.
-CRIMINT (Criminal Intelligence) — Information about criminal activities.
+- CRIMINT (Criminal Intelligence) — Information about criminal activities.
-CYBINT (Cyber Intelligence) — Data gathered from computer systems and networks.
+- CYBINT (Cyber Intelligence) — Data gathered from computer systems and networks.
-DARKINT (Darkweb Intelligence) — Data collected from Tor, I2P, Freenet, and other dark web networks.
+- DARKINT (Darkweb Intelligence) — Data collected from Tor, I2P, Freenet, and other dark web networks.
-FININT (Financial Intelligence) — Information on financial activities, often sourced from financial institutions.
+- FININT (Financial Intelligence) — Information on financial activities, often sourced from financial institutions.
-GEOINT (Geospatial Intelligence) — Geographic data typically obtained from satellites.
+- GEOINT (Geospatial Intelligence) — Geographic data typically obtained from satellites.
-IMINT (Imagery Intelligence) — Information derived from photos or other imagery.
+- IMINT (Imagery Intelligence) — Information derived from photos or other imagery.
-SIGINT (Signals Intelligence) — Data collected by intercepting signals exchanged between individuals or electronic systems.
+- SIGINT (Signals Intelligence) — Data collected by intercepting signals exchanged between individuals or electronic systems.
-SOCMINT (Social Media Intelligence) — Intelligence gathered from social media platforms.
+- SOCMINT (Social Media Intelligence) — Intelligence gathered from social media platforms.
-TECHINT (Technical Intelligence) — Data about equipment and technologies.
+- TECHINT (Technical Intelligence) — Data about equipment and technologies.
-WEBINT (Web Intelligence) - Data gathered from web platforms.
+- WEBINT (Web Intelligence) - Data gathered from web platforms.
-HUMINT (Human Intelligence) - Gathering and analyzing information from human sources, such as agents or informants.
+- HUMINT (Human Intelligence) - Gathering and analyzing information from human sources, such as agents or informants.
 ---

 ## 📖 Table of Contents